taichi-dev/taichi/docs/layout.rst

 ======================

 Tensors (:ref:`scalar_tensor`) can be *placed* in a specific shape and *layout*.
-Defining a proper layout can be critical to performance, especially for memory-bound applications, although in most cases, you probably don't have to worry about it.
+Defining a proper layout can be critical to performance, especially for memory-bound applications.
 A carefully designed data layout can significantly improve cache/TLB-hit rates and cacheline utilization.
+Although in most cases, you probably don't have to worry about it.

 In Taichi, layout is defined in a recursive manner.
 See :ref:`snode` for more details about how this works.
 We suggested starting with the default layout specification (simply by specifying ``shape`` when creating tensors using ``ti.var/Vector/Matrix``), and then migrate to more advanced layouts using the ``ti.root.X`` syntax.

 Taichi decouples algorithms from data layouts, and the Taichi compiler automatically optimizes data accesses on a specific data layout.
 These Taichi features allow programmers to quickly experiment with different data layouts and figure out the most efficient one on a specific task and computer architecture.